Intro to Road Touring - Florida

 As the experts on self-contained bicycle travel, we’d like to share our knowledge by offering our Introduction to Road Touring (IRT) course.
 Two days of open-air, informal campground discussions will be followed by four days and three nights of field work where we’ll not only have a chance to learn more about the theories and skills specific to bicycle travel, but we’ll also apply all that we’ve learned in a practical way.
 We will travel and live as a group would on any Adventure Cycling self-contained tour: sharing meals, campsites, and friendship.

 Note that you’ll need to come to this intro course with some cycling and camping skills as well as experience riding on paved and gravel surfaces.
-After finishing the course, you’ll be ready to hit the trail on a loaded tour, whether it’s a solo outing, a trip with friends, or an Adventure Cycling group tour.
+After finishing the course, you’ll be ready to hit the trail on a loaded tour, whether it’s a solo outing, a trip with friends, or another Adventure Cycling group tour.
 Upon completion, you will qualify for our Learn and Earn tour incentive!

 Day 1.
 Tallahassee, Florida, 0 miles